 The Phillip Rush Center is named for noted community advocate and philanthropist Phillip Rush in honor of his long-standing commitment to bring diverse people and organizations together in an effort to foster partnerships and understanding.
-With initial funding from the Lloyd Russell Foundation, the Atlanta Gay and Lesbian Fund and a host of individual donors, the Phillip Rush Center houses office space, meeting and training rooms to be used by organizations whose mission or activities advance LGBT rights and understanding.
+With initial funding from the Lloyd Russell Foundation, the Atlanta Gay and Lesbian Fund and a host of individual donors, the Phillip Rush Center was created to bring together organizations whose strive to advance LGBTQ+ rights and understanding.

-The events and training’s held here include regular parenting and coming out workshops, sensitivity training for social service providers who work with transgender individuals, public health fairs that have included cancer screenings and HIV testing and a series of strategy sessions for healthcare, youth and social justice advocates.
+The Rush Center Annex Building offers a community meeting place for a variety of nonprofit organizations and grassroots groups.
+The events and training’s held here range from coming out workshops, sensitivity training for social service providers, public health fairs that have included free mammograms and HIV testing, to strategy sessions for healthcare, youth and social justice advocates.

 Thanks to the dedication of both Georgia Equality and the Health Initiative, the Rush Center was able to expand office space in January of 2017.
 This expansion paved the way for 7 more organizations to move in to the Rush Center, creating what we refer to as the Progressive Infrastructure Network of Georgia (P.I.N.G.).